royalapplications/docs/src/products/royalts/getting-started/panels-and-tabs.md

 On the **Actions** tab, in the Common Actions group, click the **Change** button and select **External** to move the connection to an external window.
 You can also right-click on the connection tab and click **External**:

 ![](~/images/RoyalTS/GettingStarted/PanelsAndTabs_06.png)

+To focus an external or fullscreen connection window, open the **Windows** dropdown in the **Tabs** group on the **View** ribbon tab and select the connection.
+The list shows each connection's icon and is available whether or not its tab is visible.

+To hide the tab while a connection is external or fullscreen, enable **Remove tabs while connections are external or fullscreen** in **View > Options > Behavior > Tabs and Connections**.
+The session remains connected.
+When you embed it again, its tab returns to its previous group and position when possible, or to the main window if that group has closed.
+Changing the option updates existing external and fullscreen sessions immediately.

+This setting does not affect tabs moved into an external tab hosting window.
+To return a connection to a tab, select **Change > Embedded** on the **Actions** ribbon tab.
+Royal TS external windows also offer **Embed Connection** in their system menu.